nour-hatem/AraCheck/README.md

 ## 14. Roadmap

+- Wire `get_medical_context_with_confidence()` into the live `rag_node` in `graph.py`, replacing the current context-presence check with the margin-based confidence gate.
 - Recalibrate RAG confidence thresholds against real query logs once sufficient production data is available in `logs/rag_confidence_log.jsonl`.
+- Integrate `Citation.tsx` into `ChatWindow.tsx` so inline citation markers render as clickable links to their source chunks.
 - Unify the two reranking implementations into a single configurable module.
 - Correct `docker-compose.yml` build paths and add a CI job that builds both images on every push.
 - Expand the retrieval evaluation set beyond 12 questions, and re-evaluate `multi_query_search` against it before deciding whether to enable it by default.